Home > Marquetry portraits

 Childers sculpture with inlays in marquetry.

-This sculpture with inlays in marquetry was designed for the town of Childers in the Queensland region of Australia.
-Each detail has a significant meaning and is described below:
+This marquetry-inlaid sculpture was designed for the town of Childers, in the Queensland region of Australia.
+Each element carries a specific symbolic meaning, detailed below:

-- The poppies made in wood, come from an Australian sawmill thanks to Mr. Lazarides, to honor the memory of Allied soldiers.
+- The wooden poppies were sourced from an Australian sawmill, thanks to Mr. Lazarides, in order to commemorate the memory of Allied soldiers.

-- The eyes in marquetry are inspired by one Thuillier collection photo.
+- The marquetry eyes are inspired by a photograph from the Thuillier collection.

-- The flame was made of oak from a tree that grew less than 2 miles from the wagon where the armistice was signed.
-You can see traces of a bomb fragment.
+- The flame is crafted from oak taken from a tree that grew less than two miles from the railway carriage where the Armistice was signed; traces of a bomb fragment remain visiblet.

-- The bird was made with shrapnel by Father André Marie.
+- The bird incorporates fragments of shrapnel and was created by Father André Marie.

-- The rose is the symbolic flower sculpted on the Vignacourt sideboard, an iconic element of regional furniture.
+- The rose, a symbolic flower, echoes the one carved on the Vignacourt sideboard, an iconic feature of regional craftsmanship.

 Portrait of Maxou, a poodle.